Possible Bearish Inside Day Candle Pattern Detected for Metlife Inc (NYSE:MET) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Metlife Inc (NYSE:MET)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Metlife Inc (NYSE:MET) based on the price action in the company's shares.
-Today's price range of $34.55 and $35.44 is within yesterday's high and low of the day.
+Yesterday's price range of $34.55 and $35.44 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Metlife Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 MetLife, Inc. provides individual insurance, employee benefits, and financial services with operations throughout the United States and the regions of Latin America, Europe, and Asia Pacific.
 The Company's products include life insurance, annuities, automobile and homeowners insurance, retail banking, and other financial services to individuals, as well as group insurance.